 Similarly, parents have largely been permitted to make loss of consortium claims in the event of serious or fatal injury to a child.
 This type of claim, a filial consortium claim, is subject to varying state laws and judicial precedents.
 Some cases have successfully recovered damages for grandparents and siblings related to a negligently injured child.

-The best way to understand loss of consortium in the context of a parent-child relationship is by speaking to an experienced lawyer today.
+The best way to understand loss of consortium in the context of a parent-child relationship is by speaking to one of our experienced lawyers today.

 Cohabiting Partners and Loss of Consortium